learn-co-curriculum/hs-code-club-more-jquery-methods-intro/README.md

 We love to see your progress!
 When you finish `jQuery Decorator`, screenshot your stylish new living room or code and share with **\#flatironcodeclub** and **\#jquerytrafficlight**.

-## Tech News

-If you're participating in the Tech News talks each week, take a minute to pull up the headlines and discuss the questions with the other club members.
 <a href='https://learn.co/lessons/hs-code-club-more-jquery-methods-intro' data-visibility='hidden'>View this lesson on Learn.co</a>